 Overview

 An apprenticeship is an on-the-job training programme that develops an employee's knowledge, skills and behaviours in order to perform in their job role.
-They are used to train both new and existing members of staff, allowing individuals to gain a qualification at the same time as gaining work experience and earning a wage.
-The training is designed to be flexible in order to meet the needs of the individual and their employer.
+They are used to train both new and existing members of staff, and are designed be flexible in order to meet the needs of the individual and their employer.

 Damar Apprenticeships